Whitesheep18/kidsndogs/reports/README.md

 2. Clone this repository with git clone git@github.com:Whitesheep18/kidsndogs.git
 3. run `make create_enviroment` to create a conda environment called knd
 4. run `conda activate knd` to activate this environment
-5. run `make requirements` to install all required packages
+5. run `make requirements` to install all required packages (optionally one could execute `pip install requirements_dev.txt`)
 6. run `dvc pull` to get the latest raw and processed data We also ran pipreqs as a sanity check at the end of the project.
-One can also build the image with docker build -f dockerfiles/train_model.dockerfile . -t kidsndogs:latest
+One can also build the image with `docker build -f dockerfiles/train_model.dockerfile . -t train_model:latest`

 ### Question 5